wookey-project/ewok-kernel/doc/syscalls/sys_cfg.rst

    * DMA mode (direct, FIFO or circular)
    * DMA priority

-In order to reconfigure only a subset of theses fields, a mask exists specifying which field(s) need(s) to be reconfigured.

-As these fields are a part of the ``dma_t`` structure (see Ewok kernel API technical reference documentation), the syscall requires this entire structure.
-This is also required to determine which DMA channel is targeted by this syscall, by using the DMA id set in this structure by the kernel at initialization time.

 Reconfiguring a part of a DMA stream is done with the following API::

    e_syscall_ret sys_cfg(CFG_DMA_RECONF, dma_t*dma, dma_reconf_mask_t
    reconfmask);

+The mask parameter allows the user to specify which field(s) need(s) to be reconfigured.

+As these fields are a part of the ``dma_t`` structure (see Ewok kernel API technical reference documentation), the syscall requires this entire structure.

 .. hint::